 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-The program’s educational excursions give you access to leading experts and decision makers in the fields of diplomacy and international negotiations, trade, law, and the evolution of institutions.
+The program’s educational excursions give you access to leading experts and decision makers in the fields of diplomacy and international negotiations, European affairs, and the evolution of European institutions.
 You will have a chance to experience some of the most magnificent and classical cities and sites in Europe.

 Brussels and Paris